 1. Go in educated

 Knowledge is power.
 And when you combine intelligence with persuasion, you have the key components to successful communication.
-Be knowledgeable in what the industry standard is for salaries and how much your new employer pays their current staff.
+Be knowledgeable in what the industry standard is for salaries and rates and how much your new employer pays their current staff.
 This opens the door for negotiating within a reasonable range.

 2. Meet with a lawyer